Florida Balm

 Brown Anole (Anolis sagrei)

+Common brown anoles are the little brown lizards running around everywhere in Florida (biggest populations in South Florida).
 Native to Cuba and the Bahamas, the Brown Anole was introduced to Florida in the early 20th century and has since become one of the state’s most common lizard species.
-And in South Florida… they are everywhere!

 Green Anole (Anolis carolinensis)